onehilltech/gatekeeper-cli/README.md

 ### Adding a user account

-It is allow possible to add a user account to the service.
+It is also possible to add a user account to the service.
 The user account represents an individual who has access to the service.
 Similar to adding a client, you can add a user account: